 Technology is fundamentally an extension of human attributes.
 What is a record, but an upgrade of human auditory memory; what is a video, but an upgrade of human visual memory or imagination; “materializations of the power [man] possesses of recollection”?
 “With every tool man is perfecting his own organs, whether motor or sensory, or is removing the limits to their functioning.
 Motor power places gigantic forces at his disposal, which, like his muscles, he can employ in any direction,” and so on (Civilization and Its Discontents, p.
 43).

-It’s not remarkable to consider that material objects may take precedence over actual bodily members, given technology is simply human advancement.
+It’s not remarkable to consider that material objects may take precedence over actual limbs, given technology is simply human advancement.
 When a woman loses her ability to walk, and is outfitted with a mobility scooter or likewise, the apparatus takes the place of natural walking endowments; prosthetic advancements, still infantile in Freud’s time, increasingly distort what are “legs” and what are not.
-We wouldn’t lessen the strength of the legal bodily autonomy just because her legs are composed of different material than organic.
+We wouldn’t lessen the strength of the legal bodily autonomy just because her legs are composed of different material than the organic.

 Our accessories, aside from restoring us from disable- to able-bodied, take us far beyond what the human was ever capable of accomplishing, creating “prosthetic Gods.”
-The modern cellphone contains the entire world in its hardware and software.
+The modern cellphone contains the entire world of knowledge in its hardware and software.
 Many people feel more connected to their tablets than their hidden organs.
 (Or maybe, more accurately, people are more connected to the functionality of their tablets, than the automatic, reflexive actions of their organs.
 This is clear because tablets are replaceable but the overall attached feeling persists.)
 The ego, per a Freudian perspective, is extended to the external world, through some fulfillment of instinct that technology allows in an otherwise impossible situation (see instinct displacement, Instincts and Their Vicissitudes, p.
 121, James Strachey translation).
-It becomes difficult to delineate what is attached to “me” and what is not, contrary to the simplistic, material, phenomenological dichotomy of body and world.
+It becomes difficult to delineate what is attached to “me” and what is not, contrary to the simplistic, phenomenological dichotomy of body and world.

 How is it anyway that our body is even connected to our psyche?
 For an extremely brief discussion, consider that our sense of self, as a straightforward consciousness, is not immediately crippled by, say, the removal of an appendage through a freak accident.
 The attachment that we feel, then, is cerebral and historical, and functional.
 These same conditions in and of themselves are equally possible for relating the sense of self to foreign, i.e. materially external, objects.
 Indeed, the “connection” we feel to our body is perfectly capable of being transferred onto other objects.
-See, for instance, Freud’s discussions in An Analysis of a Case of Hysteria (indeed, this point of transference could be argued to be the central pillar of psychoanalytic perspective on childhood and ego-formation); David Chalmers’ arguments for the phone as a part of our mind via cognitive extension; and recent psychological studies of “joint action,” through dancing and the like.
+See, for instance, Freud’s discussions in An Analysis of a Case of Hysteria (this point of transference could be argued to be the central pillar of the classical psychoanalytic perspective on childhood and ego-formation); David Chalmers’ arguments for the phone as a part of our mind via cognitive extension; and recent psychological studies of “joint action,” through dancing and the like.